Teaching to UX: How does it relate?

 ”I was never good at drawing.
 Glad some other people know.
 Just not my thing.”

 At the end of the day the parents, the admins, your teammates can and will have their own goals, but the bottom line is the user engaged, fulfilled?
-Are they able to access the information essential to them?
+Are they able to access the information essential to them so they are able to continue with little obstacles and joy?
 Have you convinced them your product (lesson and curriculum in whole) is worth it?
 Are they motivated to come back?

 That level of problem solving is the core of teaching.

-We call this Universal Design for Learning but past the educational jargon in every lesson there needs to be something for everyone.
 What is in this for visual learners?
 Folks who learn through moving their body?
 Folks who learn by listening?
 Logically and procedurally minded people?
 Creative and imaginative people?
-Everyone must be engaged.
+There needs to be something for everyone.

-I design for school assemblies, parent groups, newsletters, learning demo days, lesson studies (colleagues observe lessons built through a lengthy process to theorize best practices), and even recess school yard fun.
+I design for school assemblies, parent groups, newsletters, learning demo days, lesson studies, and even recess school yard fun.
+The design of my lessons interacts with life on campus.

 My job is only as good as the quantity of what it provides.

-I am only present as an educator in a school if: the budget allows, the parents like me, and the data shows I’m of use.
-It’s disheartening to think of art education like this.
-However, it’s just the reality.
+As a creative I am only present in a school if: the budget allows, the parents like me, and the data shows I’m of good use.
+It’s just the reality.
 So the bottom line means that I am: